-Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida (hull #648) as the Esso Delaware Valley for Esso Shipping of Wilmington, Delaware.
+Built in 1967, by Jacksonville Shipyard of Jacksonville, Florida (hull #648) as the Esso Delaware Valley for the Esso Shipping Company of Wilmington, Delaware.

-In 1988, Exxon then merged with Mobil to form SeaRiver Maritime of Houston, Texas.
+In 1993, in the wake of the Exxon Valdez incident.
+The Exxon Shipping Company was rebranded as the SeaRiver Maritime Company of Houston, Texas.
 Where the tug was renamed as the S/R San Jacinto.

-When Sea River Maritime liquidated their assets the tug was acquired by McAllister Towing and Transportation of New York, New York where she was renamed as the Roderick McAllister.
+In 2003, the tug was acquired by the McAllister Towing and Transportation Company of New York, New York.
+Where she was renamed as the Roderick McAllister.

 Powered by two, Caterpillar 12-D398 turbo diesel engines.
 With Lufkin reduction gears, at a ratio of 7.14:1.
 She is a twin screw tug, fitted with kort nozzles, and flanking rudders for a rated 1,800 horsepower.